reruo321/Spring-Practice/Spring-Boot/Kotlin/006-consumingREST-2/README.md

 ## Objective
 We will study how to fetch and post web services, using WebClient.
 Also, we will study many related things!

+### WebClient.Builder
+The interface **WebClinent.Builder** proivdes us a lot of options so that we can either use default values, or even customize them.